-What environmental and/or social characteristics are promoted by this financial product?
-The environmental and/or social characteristics ("E/S characteristics") promoted by this sub-fund are:
+The environmental and/or social characteristics ("E/S characteristics") promoted by this subfund are:

-- 1. A minimum proportion of the sub-fund's investments shall meet minimum ESG standards, i.e. the companies that the sub-fund invests in are required to meet minimum ESG and E, and S and G score levels. - The identification and analysis of a company's environmental and social factors, including corporate governance practices which form an integral part of the investment decision making process. - 3.
+- 1. A minimum proportion of the sub-fund's investments shall meet minimum ESG standards, i.e. the companies that the sub-fund invests in are required to meet minimum ESG and E, and S and G score levels. - 2.
+Consideration of lower carbon intensity investments. - 4.
+3. The identification and analysis of a company's environmental and social factors, including corporate governance practices which form an integral part of the investment decision making process.
 Consideration of responsible business practices in accordance with United Nations Global Compact ("UNGC") and OECD Guidelines for Multinational Enterprises ("OECD") principles.
-Where instances of potential violations of UNGC principles are identified, companies will be subject to HSBC's proprietary ESG due diligence checks to determine their suitability for inclusion in the sub-fund's portfolio and, if deemed unsuitable, excluded. - 4.
+Where instances of potential violations of UNGC principles are identified, companies will be subject to HSBC's proprietary ESG due diligence checks to determine their suitability for inclusion in the sub-fund's portfolio and, if deemed unsuitable, excluded. - 5.
 Excluding activities covered by HSBC Asset Management's Responsible Investment Policies the ("Excluded Activities") as listed below.